econnet/econ/do.rst

 need work to select the right version and supplier, but there is no need for a separate econ.

-The `LLE`_ exists during the `product lifetime`_, from development to recycling.
+The `LE`_ exists during the `product lifetime`_, from development to recycling.

-A new product has a new `LLE`_ and a new econ lattice, as every econ corresponds to a product work part.
+A new product has a new `LE`_ and a new econ lattice, as every econ corresponds to a product work part.

-A new version of a product has the same `LLE`_, but possibly a changed econ lattice.
+A new version of a product has the same `LE`_, but possibly a changed econ lattice.

 The income for a product version is distributed according the *product version*'s ownership.

 If a product gets modified, some work might be replaced.
-Then the according worker's share becomes smaller with the new product version.
+Then the according tribute becomes smaller with the new product version.
 Ownership vanishes
 if (past) contributions stop to be *relevant* for the currently sold product version.

 If new people take over the development, their effort will produce income for them in future product versions.
-Previous developers will still get their profit share on relevant work.
+Previous developers will still get their profit share on relevant work (tribute).
 Previous developers can still check for fairness.

 .. _`dolicense`: